⚖️ Problem 💔 Reason 🔬 Remedy 📋 The Playbook 🥼 The Whitecoat Rebellion

 The Buffer Fund is the refuge.

-Capitalized by S.3829's 500% clawback penalties, it provisionally covers denied care during appeal — so patients are not forced to survive the delay while their condition deteriorates.
+Capitalized by the Amendment's 500% clawback penalties, it provisionally covers denied care during appeal — so patients are not forced to survive the delay while their condition deteriorates.
 The insurer funds the safety net their denials necessitate.

 The Department of Recovery is the courthouse.